Student Support & Safeguarding

 - The Americas

 Each Learning Community has a team of dedicated staff who act as mentors for the students as well as a pastoral co-ordinator and Pastoral Leaders.
 Each Learning Community is led by a Head of Learning Community.
+Your Learning Community pastoral contacts are listed below.
+Please contact the Pastoral Co-ordinators initially.

 The students remain in their Learning Community for five years from Years 7 to 11.
 Each Mentor group consists of students from Years 7 to 11, this is one of the unique strengths of our school.